-The PSI technique can measure deformations at the location of the PSs, hence historically their use is not suitable for areas with high temporal decorrelation, e.g., vegetated areas or areas subject to rapid urbanisation [14,15].
+The PSI technique can measure deformations at the location of the PSs.
+Hence, historically, their use has not been suitable for areas with high temporal decorrelation, e.g., vegetated areas or areas subject to rapid urbanisation [14,15].
 These areas are characterised by the absence of stable points or reference infrastructure.
-Novel approaches (i.e., the Distributed Scatterers) can solve these problems in complex scenarios [71,72].
-Another focus point is related to the medium resolution associated to the frequency of the SAR sensors, which can make it difficult to allocate the PS to the actual object on the ground surface, or to the relevant structural element, especially in urbanised areas.
+Novel approaches (i.e., the distributed scatterers) can solve these problems in complex scenarios [71,72].
+Another focus point is related to the medium-resolution associated with the frequency of the SAR sensors, which can make it difficult to allocate the PS to the actual object on the ground surface, or to the relevant structural element, especially in urbanised areas.
 Furthermore, the analysis of medium-resolution SAR data is crucial for the systematic monitoring of infrastructure at the network level as well as for territorial analyses.
-When anomalies are detected, a more detailed PSI analysis based on high-resolution SAR products (i.e., CSK) can be achieved, over smaller areas and/or complemented with on-site inspections.
+When anomalies are detected, a more detailed PSI analysis based on high-resolution SAR products (i.e., CSK) can be achieved over smaller areas and/or complemented with on-site inspections.
 Lastly, the PSI method can be subject to processing errors, mainly when selected reference points, which are assumed as stable, are subject to local movements.
 Currently, these issues still limit the stand-alone use of MT-InSAR methods as a routine asset management tool for the detection of deformations in transport structures.
-Hence, the synergistic use of PSI techniques with complementary ground-based NDT methods stands as the most viable and up to date solution to cover these gaps.
+Hence, the synergistic use of PSI techniques with complementary ground-based NDT methods stands as the most viable and up-to-date solution to cover these gaps.